Sha95544/Seatle-AIrbnb-Listings/README.md

 This is shown as a bar graph and depicts the prices in USD for property listings ranging from those that have just a single bedroom to those that have six bedrooms at max.

 ![image](https://github.com/Sha95544/Seatle-AIrbnb-Listings/assets/62758405/be1d79ff-f3b3-4b27-922e-c9365e1ee3cf)

+The prices can be seen to steadily increase with the number of bedrooms.
+Larger properties with more bedrooms generally have the capacity to accommodate more guests.
+Hosts often charge higher prices for properties that can house larger groups of people.

+Properties with multiple bedrooms may cater to a different target audience, such as families or larger groups of travelers.
+Hosts may set prices based on the willingness of these groups to pay more for a larger and more accommodating space as well as additional offered facilities.

 ### Prices by Zipcodes